Hierosoft/PrintableTabletopMappingKit/README.md

 * Go back to map tab (the .tmx file)
 * Make sure the "Layers" tab is selected on the right
 * IF you ever mess up your user interface (lose panels I describe in this guide), reset all your Tiled settings by deleting (/.config/mapeditor.org/tiled.conf on Linux or macOS; On Windows, the may be in %APPDATA%)
-* Click "View," "Show Grid" unless it is already unchecked.
+* Turn off the grid since the kit makes a special 2 unit per line grid that allows automatic cornering (Click "View," "Show Grid" unless it is already unchecked).
 * Double-click the layer name and change it to **"Ground"**
   * In the "Tilesets" tab, choose a plain white square for economical printing, or choose any terrain texture you want.
 This will be the texture that "shows through" when you cut out the area where characters can walk.
   * Fill the entire "Ground" layer, by choosing Bucket Fill Tool (F) then clicking the background